eesyuen09/tp/docs/DeveloperGuide.md

 **Use case: Mark attendance for a student**

 **MSS**
-1. User marks attendance of student using student ID and date.
+1. User marks attendance of student.
 2. Tuto records the attendance as present for the specified student and date.
 3. Tuto confirms that the attendance has been recorded.